spectrocloud/librarium/docs/deprecated/integrations/kubernetes-edge.md

 ## What is PXK-E?

-PXK-E is a customized version of the open-source Cloud Native Computing Foundation (CNCF) distribution of Kubernetes.
+PXK-E is a customized version of the open source Cloud Native Computing Foundation (CNCF) distribution of Kubernetes.
 This Kubernetes distribution is customized and optimized for edge computing environments and can be deployed through Palette.
 PXK-E is the Kubernetes distribution Palette defaults to when deploying Edge clusters.

-PXK-E differs from the upstream open-source Kubernetes version by optimizing for operations in an edge computing environment.
-PXK-E also differentiates itself by using the Kairos open-source project as the base operating system (OS).
+PXK-E differs from the upstream open source Kubernetes version by optimizing for operations in an edge computing environment.
+PXK-E also differentiates itself by using the Kairos open source project as the base operating system (OS).
 PXK-E’s use of Kairos means the OS is immutable, which significantly improves the security posture and reduces potential attack surfaces.